fvlgnn/docker-amp/README.md

 Environment file: `.env`

 `TIME_ZONE`: Time zone, using form PHP and MySQL.
 `APP_URL`: Url of your web app.
-Using if you use a CMS/frameweork like Wordpress, CodeIgniter, etc.
+Using for CMS/Frameweork like Wordpress, CodeIgniter, etc.
 `HTTP_PORT_EXPOSED`: Exposed port of you're web app.
 `XDEBUG`: Using `1` if you want install xdegub module, otherwise using `0`.
 `MYSQL_PASS`: MySQL root password.
 It's not safe use this method in production but for development it's acceptable.